Project Description

 • Soil Preparation

-While it may not seem like it, soil preparation is a very important step in the xeriscape design & installation process.
+While it may not seem like it, soil preparation is a very important step in the xeriscape design and installation process.
 Some areas along the Front Range are known to have very poor clay soils.

 • Properly amending soil to accommodate for plants that need well-drained conditions